SRA-VJTI/linear-algebra-study-group/RevisionNotes/MIT_Lec_14.md

 - Also the product of x with any combination of rows of A must be 0 (Another way to express it).
 - The column space is orthogonal to the left nullspace of A because the row space of A<sup>T</sup>. is perpendicular to the nullspace of A<sup>T</sup>.
 - We can also assume that row space and the nullspace of a matrix subdivide R<sup>n</sup> into two perpendicular subspaces.
 - For the same reason, in 3-Dimension we can not have two perpendicular lines as rowspace nullspace pair as dimensions don't match the findings.
-(1 + 1 = 2 but to we needed 3)
+(1 + 1 = 2 but we need 3)
 - **Example**
 <pre>
 - A = [ 1 2 5 ]